 - 14.1.
 Failure to follow this Protocol without good reason, could be taken into account in investigations into possible maladministration against the Council, or have implications for the position of individual Councillors and Officers. - 14.2.
 Breaches of this Code may also be breaches of the Council's Code of Conduct for Councillors.
 If anybody wishes to make an allegation that a Councillor has breached this Protocol, such allegation should be made to the Monitoring Officer.

 CHAPTER 7 - COUNCILLORS' ALLOWANCE SCHEME

 COUNCILLORS' ALLOWANCES SCHEME

-The Council, in exercise of the powers conferred by the Local Authorities (Members' Allowances) (England) Regulations 2003, hereby makes the following scheme:-
+This Scheme has been made in accordance with the Local Authorities (Members' Allowances) (England) Regulations 2003.